 We are a leading independent insurance intermediary company operating in China.
-With 48,693 sales professionals, 1,421 claims adjustors and 571 sales and service outlets operating in 23 out of 31 provinces as of April 15, 2010.
-Our distribution and service network reaches some of China's most economically developed regions and some of the most affluent cities in China, such as Beijing, Shanghai, Guangzhou and Shenzhen.
+With 47,425 sales professionals, 1,337 claims adjustors and 532 sales and service outlets operating in 26 provinces as of March 31, 2012, our distribution and service network reaches some of China's most economically developed regions and some of the most affluent cities in China, such as Beijing, Shanghai, Guangzhou and Shenzhen.

 As an insurance intermediary company, we do not assume underwriting risks.
-Instead, we distribute to customers in China a wide variety of property, casualty and life insurance products underwritten by domestic and foreign insurance companies operating in China and provide insurance claims adjusting services, such as damage assessment, survey, authentication and loss estimation.
+Instead, we distribute to customers in China a wide variety of property, casualty and life insurance products underwritten by domestic and foreign insurance companies operating in China and provide insurance claims adjusting services, such as damage assessments, surveys, authentications and loss estimations.
 We also provide certain value-added services, such as 24-hour emergency services in select cities and assistance with claim settlement, to our customers-individuals and institutions that purchase insurance products through us.
 In addition, we provide information about potential customers to insurance companies, which then sell insurance products to them, either directly or through our affiliated insurance intermediaries.
-Furthermore, in November 2009, we started to offer certain consumer financial products and services primarily by commissions and fees paid by insurance companies, typically based on a percentage of the premium paid by the insured or a percentage of the amount recovered from insurance companies.
+We primarily distribute insurance products to customers through our sales agents.
+We also operate an insurance comparison website which allows customers to directly compare and purchase insurance products online.
+We are compensated for our services primarily by commissions and fees paid by insurance companies, typically based on a percentage of the premium paid by the insured or a percentage of the amount recovered from insurance companies.
 Commission and fee rates generally depend on the type of insurance products, the particular insurance company and the region in which the products are sold.
+Furthermore, we offer certain consumer financial products and services through a consumer credit brokerage company in which we hold noncontrolling interests and certain wealth management services through a majority-owned wealth management service company.

-As of April 15, 2010, we had 56 affiliated insurance intermediary companies in the PRC, of which 49 are insurance agencies, three are insurance brokerages and four are insurance adjusting firms.
-According to the Insurance Intermediary Market Development Report for 2009 published by the CIRC, our affiliates included:
+As of March 31, 2012, we had one affiliated online insurance service company, one wealth management service company, one automobile service company and 47 affiliated insurance intermediary companies in the PRC, of which 41 are insurance agencies including two with national operating licenses, three are insurance brokerages and three are insurance adjusting firms.
+We also own 20.6% of the equity interest in a consumer credit brokerage company.
+According to the Insurance Intermediary Market Development Report for the first half of 2011 published by the CIRC, our affiliates included:

-- eight of China's top 20 insurance agencies, accounting for approximately 11.5% of total insurance agency revenue in China in 2009; and - three of China's top 20 insurance claims adjusting firms, accounting for approximately 13.2% of total claims adjusting firm revenue in China in 2009.
+- seven of China's top 20 insurance agencies, accounting for approximately 6.9% of total insurance agency revenue in China in the first half of 2011; - one of China's top 20 insurance brokerages, accounting for approximately 1.8% of total insurance brokerage revenue in China in the first half of 2011; and - two of China's top 20 insurance claims adjusting firms, accounting for approximately 15.6% of total claims adjusting revenue in China in the first half of 2011.

 The professional insurance intermediary sector in China is at an early stage of development and highly fragmented.
 We believe this offers substantial opportunities for further growth and consolidation.
 We intend to take advantage of these opportunities to increase our market share by aggressively expanding our distribution network through selective acquisitions, recruitment of experienced and entrepreneurial sales agents and franchising.
-In particular, we intend to devote significant resources to distributing life insurance products in order to benefit from the recurring fee income they generate and to better capture the significant opportunities presented by China's rapidly growing life insurance market.
+In particular, we intend to devote significant resources to distributing life insurance products in order to benefit from the recurring fee income they generate and to better take advantage of the huge growth potential in the China's life insurance market.